solid/specification/CONTRIBUTING.md

 ### Non-versioned technical report

-The PR for a non-versioned technical report must include one HTML document and follow the same requirements as in "latest version" (see [versioned technical report](#versioned-technical-report)).
+The PR for a non-versioned technical report MUST include one HTML document and follow the same requirements as in "latest version" (see [versioned technical report](#versioned-technical-report)).